tpoibeau/tpoibeau.github.io/_pages/about.md

 -	**Computational Humanities:** developing methods and tools for the annotation and large-scale analysis of novels, notably through the Propp project (Pattern Recognition and Ontologies for Prose Processing).
 -	**AI and Society:** examining the impact of large language models on society, including their biases, the effects of translation technologies on the translation industry, and the broader consequences of AI on work.

-My research focuses mainly on French and English, but I am also interested in Russian (one of the target languages for Propp) and in Finnish and other Finnic languages (particularly the status of the so-called Finnish passive).
+My research focuses mainly on French and English, but I am also interested in Russian (one of the target languages for Propp) and in Finnish.

-#
-# **rFench version**
-# <span style="font-size: smaller; font-style: italic;">Je suis directeur de recherche au CNRS, au laboratoire LATTICE (Langues, Textes, Traitement et Cognition).
-Je suis également titulaire d’une chaire PRAIRIE-PSAI, consacrée au traitement automatique des langues, aux humanités numériques et à l’impact sociétal de l’intelligence artificielle.</span>
-# <span style="font-size: smaller; font-style: italic;">Mes recherches se situent à l’intersection de trois domaines : le traitement automatique du langage (NLP), les humanités computationnelles — notamment à travers le projet Propp pour l’analyse des récits — et l’étude des impacts des grands modèles de langue sur la société.
-Je travaille principalement sur le français et l’anglais, mais je m’intéresse aussi au russe et au finnois.</span>